Whittle-le-Woods: History

 Whittle was on the map due to its sandstone quarries, mainly two large quarries on Hill Top Lane.
 Whittle Hill Quarry is one of the deepest quarries in North West England.
 These were fed by the canal which took stone that had been excavated to Walton Summit and Wigan.

+Shaw Hill was the 18th century home of the Crosse family.

+In 1841, Lady Susanna Hoghton of Astley Hall gave the Tithebarn Croft for the benefit of local people in need.

 Lancaster Canal Southern End

 Whittle-le-Woods was home to the Walton Summit Branch, a small 3 mile stretch of canal, which was supposed to be part of the complete Lancaster Canal between Kendal and Westhoughton, near Wigan.
 Although it was never completed the two parts (i.e. North Section and South Section) were linked with a 'temporary' tram road.
 The tram road survived, and the canal did not.
 Originally, the canal passed through the Whittle Hills, east of the village itself, via a long tunnel, engineered by John Rennie.

 The tunnel collapsed in the 1830s and was later split into two tunnels, East and West.
 Between though as a deep cutting which famously in the 1960s, an engineer from the British Rail and Waterways museum commented "have no problems matching the Shropshire Union canal".
 The canal was last used in the 1930s, although teenagers navigated the canal days before it was to be destroyed by the M61.
 Most of the canals bridges and tunnels remain, although they are in a poor condition.